-The professors are easy of access, and polite to strangers, whose notice, indeed, they are said " to court as a sort of honour." \ Before meeting with this remark, I had thought they seemed so accustomed to be visited, that they calculated on it, and were ready, like sovereigns, to receive the homage of every stranger who requested to see them.
+The professors are easy of access, and polite to strangers, whose notice, indeed, they are said "to court as a sort of honour."
+Pefore meeting with this remark, I had thought they seemed so accustomed to be visited, that they calculated on it, and were ready, like sovereigns, to receive the homage of every stranger who requested to see them.
 There may be a little vanity in this, but they are always extremely polite.
 No stranger need be shy in approaching any one of them, for he is sure to be received with urbanity and kindness, and to have every information given him he may wish to obtain.

 The number of students at Göttingen, in 1818, was 1158.

-Of these there were, natives of Hannover, - - 472 From other parts of Germany, 580 Foreigners, - 106 Of these were to study Theology, 220 Jurisprudence, 554 Healing art, 210 Philosophy, &c.
-174 healing art as 12; and in philosophy as 10.
-It is not affirmed that this is a constant proportion, but there is reason to believe, from a comparison of several years, that the alteration in the number of students who study different sciences is not inadequately expressed by these numbers. \
+It deserves remark, that, compared with a former year, the number of students in theology has increased as 1; in jurisprudence as 14; in the healing art as 12; and in philosophy as 10.
+It is not affirmed that this is a constant proportion, but there is reason to believe, from a comparison of several years, that the alteration in the number of students who study different sciences is not inadequately expressed by these numbers.?